Home » DIY » Replacing a Playset Canopy

 Number 6: Have a second person there to actually help you, not there to just take your Instagram pictures.
 You would think that would be obvious, but as you can see by example “A”… Nope, it’s not.

-Number 7: Buy a pre-made canopy.
+Number 7: Buy a pre-made canopyor have a professional do it.

 While we love the finished results, they were hard won.
 I hope these tips helped you to replace your playset canopy.
 Good luck!